Current Projects

 Ecosystem services sustainability in developing tropical areas through social-ecological network analysis |

-This project evaluates the sustainability of ecosystem services from the local to the regional scale in Sarawak, Malaysia.
-It employs ecological network analysis to ecological and social systems in the region to understand the supply and use of ecosystem services, and their stability over time.
-Its interdisciplinary approach combines multiple methods to elucidate how to achieve the sustainable use of ecosystem services in the future.
+This project evaluated the sustainability of ecosystem services from the local to the regional scale in Sarawak, Malaysia.
+It employed ecological network analysis to ecological and social systems in the region to understand the supply and use of ecosystem services, and their stability over time.
+Its interdisciplinary approach combined multiple methods to elucidate how to achieve the sustainable use of ecosystem services in the future.

 |